-APPLICATIONS FOR FALL 2020 ADMISSION ARE OPEN FOR THE MASTER OF SCIENCE IN MEDICAL PHYSICS IN BOTH DIAGNOSTIC AND THERAPY TRACKS, AND FOR THE PROFESSIONAL DOCTORATE IN MEDICAL PHYSICS IN THE DIAGNOSTIC TRACK
+APPLICATIONS FOR FALL 2020 ADMISSION ARE NOW CLOSED FOR THE MASTER OF SCIENCE IN MEDICAL PHYSICS IN BOTH DIAGNOSTIC AND THERAPY TRACKS, AND FOR THE PROFESSIONAL DOCTORATE IN MEDICAL PHYSICS IN THE DIAGNOSTIC TRACK

 (Please visit our Admission section for details)

 This interdisciplinary program is administered through the Departments of Radiation Oncology and Radiology and Radiological Sciences in the School of Medicine, and involves faculty and courses from: